DevVali/cache-keeper/README.md

 ### Setting values

 -   Use the `set` method to store a key-value pair in the cache
--   You can optionally specify a custom TTL for an entry that overrides the default
+-   You can optionally
+    1. Specify a custom TTL for an entry that overrides the default

 ```js
 cache.set("userId", 12345);